Shadota/SillyTavern-MessageSummarize/README.md

 #### General Injection Settings
 - This controls how summaries are injected into your context (applies to both `short-term` and `long-term`)
 - *Summary Separator* is what will be prefixed to each summary when injected into context.
 The default value of `\n*` means that each summary will be in a bullet-point list.
-- The `Injection Threshold` setting controls how many messages back in the chat to go before summaries even start to be injected into your context.
+- The `Injection Threshold` setting controls how far back from the end of the chat summaries start to be injected into your context.
 - You can then optionally remove the original messages from your context after that same threshold to free up space by selecting `Remove Messages`.
 If you want to guarantee that your most recent user message will not be removed regardless of the threshold, select `Keep Last User Msg`.
 - By default, each new chat message pushes an older message past the injection threshold, potentially changing the injected content and invalidating your prompt cache.